 Your doctor may order tests, such as:

-Treatment for a pinched nerve can include rest, stretching, and anti-inflammatory medicines.
+Treatment for a pinched nerve depends on which nerve is affected.
+Treatment can include rest, stretching, and anti-inflammatory medicines.
 It can also include steroid shots and sometimes surgery.
 Other treatment may include wearing a brace, orthotics, or other types of support for the area.

 Author: Healthwise Staff